lookit/lookit-docs/docs/source/tutorial-first-study.rst

 .. image:: _static/img/tutorial/study_edit_view.png
     :alt: Study edit view

-Each of these fields is described HERE.
+Each of these fields is described :ref:`here<study fields>`.
 For now, we'll just change the name of the study and the thumbnail image that's displayed to participants.
 Rename your study to "[Your name]'s awesome tutorial study" and upload a different thumbnail image:

 .. image:: _static/img/tutorial/study_edit_name.png
     :alt: Study edit view - changing name and image